CAR T-Cell Therapy

 CAR T-cell therapy has been hailed as a major advance in hematology — in 2018, the American Society of Clinical Oncology (ASCO) named CAR T-cell immunotherapy as its ‘Advance of the Year’.
 The therapy has shown significant achievements in certain types of blood cancers, and efforts are now also underway to turn CAR T-cells against multiple types of cancer, including solid tumors.

-Turning the body’s immune system against cancer is not a new idea, but what makes CAR T-cell therapy revolutionary is that the treatment involves extracting immune cells from a patient, genetically altering them to better recognize and battle particular cancer, and then inserting them back into the body.
+Turning the body’s immune system against cancer is not a new idea, but what makes CAR T-cell therapy revolutionary is that the treatment involves extracting immune cells from a patient, genetically altering them to better recognize and battle a particular cancer, and then inserting them back into the body.
 CAR T-cell treatment has been described as cell therapy, gene therapy, and immunotherapy all rolled into one.

 After a patient’s cells are withdrawn, they are primed in a laboratory to recognize and attack cancer through a genetic modification process that causes T-cells to express a receptor on their surface.
-The special receptor is known as the chimeric antigen receptor, or CAR.
+The special receptor is known as the chimeric antigen receptor or CAR.
 The cells’ receptor is engineered to bind to a protein on cancer cells known as CD19.

 CAR T-cell therapy represents hope for patients with B-cell lymphoma who have failed all other treatments.
 In the EU, two CAR T-cell therapies are licensed for use: Kymriah (tisagenlecleucel), and Yescarta (axicabtagene ciloleucel).